SmartThingsCommunity/SmartThingsPublic/devicetypes/haruny/README.md

 1. In the mobile app change the IP and Port of your device

-PS: Should work with Sonoff Basic as well but it wouldn't be able to read the Power Monitoring values.
+PS: It works with Sonoff Basic (confirmed by Neil_Popson) but will not provide any data for Energy Monitoring.